asmirbe/solwind/README.md

 - `solwind.addSubcategory`: Add a new subcategory under a specified category.
 - `solwind.renameSubcategory`: Rename an existing subcategory.
 - `solwind.deleteSubcategory`: Delete an existing subcategory.
-- `solwind.generateFromTemplate`: Generate an HTML template file in the specified folder.
+- `solwind.generateTemplate`: Generate an HTML template file in the specified folder.

 ### Installation